milewski/bin-exec-loader/README.md

 ```

 if your binary produces multiple output you can grab those like this:
-> convert each page of a pdf to separated jpg and retrieve an array of paths as result
+> convert each page of a pdf to jpg and retrieve an array of paths as result

 ```js
 {